 The kit contains everything that you need.
 You just mix part A with part B and stir like crazy.
 I don't think I stirred ours enough because the paint was quite runny so stir stir stir!!

 You then just roller the dry erase wall paint on.
-You don't need a base coat but I would recommend finely sanding and cleaning the area you are going to paint to make sure that you have a smooth surface.
+You don't need a base coat but for best results I would recommend finely sanding and cleaning the area you are going to paint to make sure that you have a smooth surface.
 I marked out lines where I wanted ours to go so I just needed to use the roller to paint between the lines.

 Like I said, ours was a bit runny and needed a couple of coats because of this but I think that was due to me not stirring it enough.
 It will be easier to work with and require less coats if you stir it more I think.